istio/old_mixer_repo/doc/dev/adapter-development-walkthrough.md

 Modify the adapter code (`mysampleadapter.go`) to use the adapter-specific configuration (defined in `mysampleadapter/config/config.proto`) to instantiate the file to write to.
-Also update the `GetInfo` function to allow operators to pass the adapter specific config and for the adapter to validate the operator provided config.
+Also update the `GetInfo` function to allow operators to pass the adapter-specific config and for the adapter to validate the operator provided config.
 Copy the following code and the bold text shows the new added code.

 <pre>